fogo-sh/borik/README.md

 ### MacOS

-Imagemagick 6 is required, however the version that installs itself if you run `brew install imagemagick@6` doesn't include the `lqr` libary, so using [this](https://github.com/nint8835/homebrew-formulae/blob/main/Formula/imagemagick%406.rb) custom homebrew formula, run:
+Imagemagick 6 is required, however the version that installs itself if you run `brew install imagemagick@6` doesn't include the `lqr` library, so using [this](https://github.com/nint8835/homebrew-formulae/blob/main/Formula/imagemagick%406.rb) custom homebrew formula, run:

 ```sh
 brew install nint8835/formulae/imagemagick@6